nafisalzamee-lab/Retail-data-analysis-with-Python/README.md

 ## Data Set Details

-The dataset used in the project contains approximately half a million records with the following columns:
+Got the dataset from UC Irvine public data repository.The dataset used in the project contains approximately half a million records with the following columns:

 *   **Invoice Number**
 *   **Stock Code** (Product ID)